Zenovations/knockout-sync/README.md

         }
     });

-    //apply it to an existing knockout view (one record) var view = new View();
+    // create a view and load a record into it var view = new View();
     model.sync(view);
+    view.crud.load('record123');

     // or let the model automagically create a view, loaded with a record from the database var view = model.newView( 'record123' );

-    // the fields this.login, this.email, this.pass, and this.joinDate will now exist as observables in `view`
+    // in either case, the fields this.login, this.email, this.pass, and this.joinDate will now exist as
-    // and from here out, the database and the local record are synchronized
+    // observables in `view` and from here on, the database and the local record are synchronized

     // let's change something!
     view.email('new@address.tld'); // automatically synced to database!